 - Pristine conditions due to remoteness and protection

-- Year-round manta ray encounters across multiple destinations including Raja Ampat, Komodo, and Cenderawasih Bay
+- Year-round manta ray encounters across multiple destinations including Raja Ampat, dragon islands, and Cenderawasih Bay

 Exploration Opportunities: